Devlet Bahçeli: Political positions

-Controversies
+Foreign policy

 In 2015 a Uyghur-staffed, Turkish-owned Chinese restaurant was assaulted by Turkish nationalists; they also attacked the Dutch consulate, mistaking it for the Russian consulate, and assaulted several South Korean tourists, believing them to be Chinese.
 Devlet Bahçeli said that the attacks by MHP affiliated Turkish youth on South Korean tourists was "understandable", telling the Turkish news paper Hürriyet that: "What is the difference between a Korean and a Chinese anyway?
 They both have slitty eyes.
 Does it make any difference?"

 After an amassing of Greek and Turkish troops at the border amid rising tensions between the two countries, Bahçeli accused Greek defense minister Panos Kammenos of being mentally ill, proclaiming that he should "visit a clinic" among other insults.

-Following the recognition of the Armenian Genocide by the German Parliament, has stated that the deportations of Armenians were "absolutely correct" and should be repeated if a similar event occurs.
-Bahçeli has also glorified the Three Pashas, perpetrators of the Armenian Genocide, on numerous occasions.
-After Joe Biden became the first US President to officially acknowledge the Armenian genocide on April 24, 2021, Bahçeli threatened Armenians living in Turkey, Turkish leftists, and Turkish citizens who recognized the genocide, with death, stating "When you look at us, we will make sure that you will see Talaat, Enver Pasha, and Mustafa Kemal Atatürk."
+Following the recognition of the Armenian genocide by the German Parliament, Bahçeli has stated that the deportations of Armenians were "absolutely correct" and should be repeated if a similar event occurs.
+He has also glorified the Three Pashas, perpetrators of the Armenian genocide, on numerous occasions.
+After Joe Biden became the first US President to officially acknowledge the Armenian genocide on 24 April 2021, Bahçeli threatened Armenians living in Turkey, Turkish leftists, and Turkish citizens who recognized the genocide, with death, stating "When you look at us, we will make sure that you will see Talaat, Enver Pasha, and Mustafa Kemal Atatürk."
 He also denied that there were any genocides or massacres in Turkey's history.